A-H-Nguyen/.dotfiles/README.md

 #### Fonts
 ```
-yay -S ttf-arimo-nerd ttf-bigblueterminal-nerd ttf-0xproto-nerd ttf-proggyclean-nerd
+yay -S ttf-arimo-nerd ttf-bigblueterminal-nerd ttf-0xproto-nerd ttf-proggyclean-nerd noto-fonts noto-fonts-cjk noto-fonts-emoji
 ```

 #### Hyprland
 Don't read this.

 ##### I'm reading this
-To use hyprland install these:
+Here's what I'm using for Hyprlan.
+I don't think that all of these are required, nor are all of these the best choices.

+If you really want to install hyprland, ignore what I have here, and go to the official docs.
 ```
 brightnessctl
 dolphin